ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/manage-subscriptions.md

    * The API can be consumed once the API credential details are received.

-{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user subscribes an API to an application until AMPLIFY Central shows the subscription state of **Active**.
-This is because of the time it takes to discover the change on Azure API Management service and send events back and forth between API Manager and AMPLIFY Central.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user subscribes an API to an application until Amplify Central shows the subscription state of **Active**.
+This is because of the time it takes to discover the change on Azure API Management service and send events back and forth between API Manager and Amplify Central.{{< /alert >}}

 ## Unsubscribe workflow

 1. A consumer initiates unsubscribe:

-   1. Open the AMPLIFY Catalog and navigate to the **Subscription** tab.
+   1. Open the Amplify Catalog and navigate to the **Subscription** tab.
    2. Unsubscribe from the active subscription.
-For additional information, see [Manage AMPLIFY Catalog subscriptions](/docs/catalog/manage_subscriptions/).
+For additional information, see [Manage Amplify Catalog subscriptions](/docs/catalog/manage_subscriptions/).

 2. The Discovery Agent receives the Unsubscribe event: